Monday, November 18, 2019

 After years of declining production activity for Direct-To-Video and Made-For-TV movies industry-wide, they are making a comeback in the competitive streaming age.

-Netflix is accelerating the rate it licenses and produces lower-budgeted movies, which FilmTake has coined Made-For-Streaming Movies.
+Netflix is accelerating the rate it licenses and produces lower-budgeted movies for its streaming platform.

 Netflix needs to expand its film library, which it has overlooked in recent years in favor of television content.
 This need is being exacerbated as the major studios pull their content.